-An option granted to an eligible employee under the 2000 ESPP allows the employee to use payroll deductions accumulated during successive six-month offering periods to purchase shares of our Common Stock at the end of each offering period.
+An option granted to an eligible employee under the ESPP allows the employee to use payroll deductions accumulated during successive six-month offering periods to purchase shares of our Common Stock at the end of each offering period.
 The option price of the shares is the lesser of 85 percent of our Common Stock's fair market value on the first day of the offering period or the last day of the offering period.
-Offering periods begin on the first trading date on or after February 25 and August 26, and end on the last trading date on or before August 25 and February 24 of each calendar year, respectively, while the 2000 ESPP is in effect.
-The Committee may change the commencement and duration of offering periods under the 2000 ESPP.
-The Committee exercised this power in fiscal 2011, and changed the 2000 ESPP's offering periods to coincide with the open trading windows under the Company's insider trading policy.
+Offering periods begin on the first trading date on or after February 25 and August 26, and end on the last trading date on or before August 25 and February 24 of each calendar year, respectively, while the ESPP is in effect.
+The Committee may change the commencement and duration of offering periods under the ESPP.
 Our Board of Directors also may terminate a pending offering period, in which case payroll deductions that have accumulated in participants' accounts (see "Payroll Deductions" below) will be used to exercise outstanding options or returned to the appropriate participants, as determined by the Board of Directors, in its discretion.